amanoxsolutions/ansible-NutanixClusterConfiguration/README.md

 - define IP for Host, CVM and IPMI
 - cluster formation

 To stage the cluster, modify only the JSON file in `group_vars/dev/vars-staging.json` with the correct values.
-To run the automated cluster staging, you need to enter following command:
+To run the automated cluster staging, you need to enter following command in the folder tasks:

 ```bash
 ansible-playbook image_nodes_manual.yml